 Due to Quartz watches being affordable, Tissot came up with producing cheaper mechanical movement.
-The Idea 2001 sprang from this.
-This watch has a clear case, and its hands and bezel appear to be floating over the precise plastic movement and built from fiberglass and some other parts.
+The Idea of 2001 sprang from this.
+This watch has a clear case, and its hands and bezel appear to be floating over the precise plastic movement and are built from fiberglass and some other parts.

 Another watch of fiberglass made was the Sideral.
 Included in the description for this watch is super-resistant.
 This was the case due to its toughness against shock and extreme temperatures.
 During this time, Tissot became partners with Formula One racing teams.
-Thus, creating timepieces with high accuracy and are perfect for racing.
+Thus, creating timepieces with high accuracy that are perfect for racing.

 Official Sports Partners